retamalesn/imhungryapp/README.md

 # iamhungry - Rest API for restaurants
 ## Description

-Iamhungry is a rest API created for an interview challenge.
+Iamhungry is a restaurant API created for an interview challenge.

 ### Available Endpoints